 Moz Keyword Explorer is one of the best keyword tools you can find online.
 You will be able to capture details about your target keyword, including monthly search volume and organic CTR.
 Moz also provides a useful snapshot of competitors on the first page of search engines, displaying metrics like page and domain authority and total link juice for each competitor.

 Pros: The Moz keyword explorer really streamlines competitor analysis.
 You can quickly check the page and domain authority for top-ranking pages with your keyword, along with how many links they have.
 This makes it much faster to assess the viability of ranking for a specific search term.

 Cons: As a free user, you’re entitled to just 10 keyword searches per month.
 If you want more, you’ll have to subscribe.
 Another complaint is that rankings update just weekly, so you’ll sometimes have to wait for updated information on how your campaigns are performing against the competition.

 Pricing: Moz offers four subscription packages for users:

 - Premium: $999/month

 Ideal User Profile: Small and medium-sized businesses of all kinds can benefit from the free version of the Moz keyword explorer, but the paid version provides plenty of worthwhile features for larger enterprise organizations or digital marketing agencies with clients of all sizes.

 Thanks for making it all the way to the end!

-We hope you enjoyed our insights in this list of the best keyword research tools for digital marketers in 2021.
+We hope you enjoyed our insights in this list of the best keyword research tools for digital marketers.